VimsRocz/IMU/MATLAB/README.md

 ## GitHub Usage

 1. Clone or open this repository.
-2. Add your data files to `MATLAB/data/` (or keep them in the repository root).
+2. Add your data files to the `Data/` folder in the repository root.
 3. In MATLAB, navigate to `MATLAB/` and run `main`.
 4. Commit new scripts or results with:
    ```bash